 Not only are Billy Hamilton (1890-1895), Roy Thomas (1899-1908), and Richie Ashburn (1948-1959) all in the Hall of Fame, but they are as evenly matched as three center fielders can be.
 “Sliding Billy” Hamilton was probably the best of the bunch at his peak, but he was only in Philadelphia for six years.
 Thomas was there for ten years where he shared the outfield with three other Hall of Famers.
 He was an excellent defensive outfielder.
 Ashburn came up as one of the “Whiz Kids’, who won a NL Championship in 1950.
 Ashburn’s Championship was the only one any of these three brought to Philadelphia, which is a black mark to all three.
 In a very close call, we’ll go with Richie Ashburn (1948-1959).

-More Hall of Fame members in right than any other position for the Phillies.
+More Hall of Fame members in right.
 Elmer Flick (1898-1902) was the best of the group, but he was only in Philadelphia for five years.
-Chuck Klein (1928-1933, 1936-1939, 1940-1944) won a triple crown for Philadelphia in 1933 with 28 HR, 120 RBI, and .368 BA.
-These are numbers that were not all that impressive considering the era and that his home park was probably the best hitters park in Major League history.
+Chuck Klein (1928-1933, 1936-1939, 1940-1944) won a triple crown for Philadelphia in 1933 with 28 HR, 120 RBI, and .368 BA, numbers that were not all that impressive considering the era and that his home park was probably the best hitters park in major league history.
 Sam Thompson (1889-1898) is probably slightly ahead of Flick and Klein, but then again maybe he wasn’t.
 All three are enshrined in Cooperstown as is Clifford “Gavvy” Cravath (1912-1920) who seems to be a step ahead of the previous three.
+Cravath led the league in Home Runs six times in his Phillie career, also drove in 100 runs or more another three times.
+His Home Run totals were not impressive by historical standards, but this was the decade before Babe Ruth changed the way offenses were constructed.
 Del Ennis (1946-1956) and Johnny Callison (1960-1969) are not in the Hall of Fame, but they belong in the conversation.
-Ennis, another one of the “Whiz Kids” , was a consistent 100 RBI man who played as much left field as right, while Callison was the favorite for the NL MVP in 1964 before the Philly collapse in the final two weeks of the season.
-With reservations, we’ll go with Clifford “Gavvy” Cravath (1912-1920).
-Cravath led the league in Home Runs six times in his Philly career, also drove in 100 runs or more another three times.
-His Home Run totals were not impressive by historical standards, but this was the decade before Babe Ruth changed the way offenses were constructed.
+Ennis, another one of the “Whiz Kids” , was a consistent 100 RBI man who played as much left field as right, while Callison was the favorite for the NL MVP in 1964 before the Phillie collapse in the final two weeks of the season.
+Bobby Abreu (1996-2006) came up in the 1990s and put up some astounding numbers.
+In a seven year span he hit between 20 and 31 home runs, drove in over 100 five times, and walked more than 100 times every year.
+A completely unappreciated star.
+We might want to move Sherry Magee (1904-1914) over from left field.
+After all, by the metrics we use, he is the second best outfielder in Phillies’ history (behind Ed Delahanty).
+Magee seems like the logical pick, but in his 11 seasons in Philadelphia he played right field only 13 times.
+He did not demonstrate that he could handle the position.
+With reservations, we’ll go with Bobby Abreu (1996-2006).
 Obviously we’re not real confident with the pick.

 Harry Wright (1884-1893),the Grand Old Man of Base Ball, last job as manager was with the Phillies.
 His team went 636-566 in those years.
 His 636 wins is third on the Phillies’ all time list behind Charlie Manual’s (2005-2013) 780 and Gene Mauch’s (1960-1968) 646.
 Mauch, like Wright never won a championship in Philadelphia, convincing us to rate them behind Charlie Manual (2005-2013).
 Manual skippered the Phillies to five Eastern Division titles, two NL Pennants, and a World Series.
 Thus, he claims the title as the top Phillie manager.